bigcspecv/bitburner-save-editor/README.md

 > Note: The code in this fork has been produced entirely via AI assistance under human guidance; the maintainer has not manually authored or deeply reviewed every change.
 If you file any issues or comments please do so with that context in mind.

+> Compatibility: Verified with Bitburner Steam version 2.8.1 save files.
+Other game versions have not been tested.

 ## Usage

 https://redmega.github.io/bitburner-save-editor/